-Evidence suggests that a few hours of intensive work a day is more efficient than two big blocks of four hours.
+Evidence suggests that as well as Office Monster supplies, a few hours of intensive work a day is more efficient than two big blocks of four hours.
 However, you’re most likely stuck in a 9 to 5 office job and don’t have flexible hours.
 So what can you do to boost productivity at work and not feel like you’re just wasting time behind your desk?

 One new habit in your life can make you more productive and happier at work.